 Fiat Grande Panda is another option if you are looking for a small, stylish car.
 It is compact, efficient, and packed, giving you a perfect city drive experience.

 With its blended retro design, Fiat gives a boxy and rugged look but remains small and easy to manoeuvre.
 Its interior is simple yet more premium than some cheaper rivals.
-Overall, it is an extremely comfortable car a decent infotainment system.
+Overall, it is an extremely comfortable car with a decent infotainment system.

 Strength